Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/swift-project.md

 open -a Xcode Podfile
 ```

-* Update the Podfile as shown below.
+* Update the Podfile as shown below:

 ```
 # Uncomment the next line to define a global platform for your project